hyperledger/fabric/docs/source/create_channel/create_channel.md

 - **Channel profiles** Each channel profile references information from other sections of the `configtx.yaml` file to build a channel configuration.
 The profiles are used the create the genesis block of the orderer system channel and the channels that will be used by peer organizations.
 To distinguish them from the system channel, the channels used by peer organizations are often referred to as application channels.

   The `configtxgen` tool uses `configtx.yaml` file to create a complete genesis block for the system channel.
 As a result, the system channel profile needs to specify the full system channel configuration.
 The channel profile used to create the channel creation transaction only needs to contain the additional configuration information required to create an application channel.

+You can visit the [Using configtx.yaml to create a channel genesis block](create_channel_genesis.html) tutorial to learn more about this file.
+For now, we will return to the operational aspects of creating the channel, though we will reference parts of this file in future steps.

 ## Start the network